LibreOffice/loeclipse/docs/index.md

 After installing the plugin, you can create new extensions/components by using *File->New->Project->LibreOffice*.

 You can also have a look at the [LibreOffice Starter Extension](https://github.com/smehrbrodt/libreoffice-starter-extension).
 It contains a step-by-step guide to get started with Java extension development.

+You find more resources for extension development on https://wiki.documentfoundation.org/Development/Extension_Development

 ## Features